mumuki/mulang/README.md

 False
 ```

-That was easy, but just in case you are wondering, no, Mulang didn't do a `string.contains` or so,mething like that :stuck_out_togue: :
+That _seems_ easy, but just in case you are wondering: no, Mulang doesn't perform a `string.contains` or something like that :stuck_out_tongue: :

 ```haskell
 > hasUsage "bs" e